 Swine flu and avian flu are viral diseases that were common in pigs and birds, respectively, but not humans.
 This changed once an antigenic shift occurred.

-The WHO have a six-phase program for identifying potential flu pandemics:
+The WHO have a

 - Phase 1: No local health authorities have reported that an influenza virus circulating among animals can cause disease in humans.